yovanit1048/sep11-freedom-project-1/entries/entry02.md

 # Entry 2
 ##### 12/1/20

-After having days and hours of doing [research](https://github.com/BabylonJS/BabylonNative) and other [soruce](https://doc.babylonjs.com/toolsAndResources/offsite) and having a feel for it,I have decide on [Babylon](https://www.babylonjs.com/community/) as my primary tool.An example of how Babylon can be used to make a 3D environment is by this code
+After having days and hours of doing [research](https://github.com/BabylonJS/BabylonNative) and other [soruce](https://doc.babylonjs.com/toolsAndResources/offsite) and having a feel for it,I have decide on [Babylon](https://www.babylonjs.com/community/) as my primary tool.An example of how Babylon can be used to make a 3D environment is by this code below.This code changes the background color.This will create a foundtion of what you have in mind of what to create.

 ```
 scene.clearColor = BABYLON.Color3.Blue;